bely66/DQN-from-scratch-pytorch/Readme.md

 ## Todos
 - [ ] Write the DQN model
 - [ ] Write the DQN model with experience replay
-- [ ] Write the DQN model with experience replay and target network
 - [ ] Train the model on 1 atari game
 - [ ] Visualize the model performance in 1 ataari game